-Make a habit of checking your cat’s ears regularly.
+Make a habit of checking your kitty’s ears regularly.
 A normal, healthy ear will be clean, dry and free of pain.
 The skin should be smooth, without any scabs, sores, or red areas.

 Abnormalities that you might see in your cat’s ears include:

 - Redness or inflammation inside the ear canal

 - Scabs or sores on or around the ears

 - Discharge and/or an odor from the ears

 - Swelling in the ear